Seven Years' War: British amphibious "descents"

 Great Britain planned a "descent" (an amphibious demonstration or raid) on Rochefort, a joint operation to overrun the town and burn shipping in the Charente.
 The expedition set out on 8 September 1757, Sir John Mordaunt commanding the troops and Sir Edward Hawke the fleet.
 On 23 September, the Isle d'Aix was taken, but military staff dithered and lost so much time that Rochefort became unassailable.
 The expedition abandoned the Isle d'Aix, returning to Great Britain on 1 October.

-Despite the debatable strategic success and the operational failure of the descent on Rochefort, William Pitt – who saw purpose in this type of asymmetric enterprise – prepared to continue such operations.
+Despite the debatable strategic success and the operational failure of the descent on Rochefort, William Pitt—who saw purpose in this type of asymmetric enterprise—prepared to continue such operations.
 An army was assembled under the command of Charles Spencer; he was aided by George Germain.
 The naval squadron and transports for the expedition were commanded by Richard Howe.
-The army landed on 5 June 1758 at Cancalle Bay, proceeded to St. Malo, and, finding that it would take prolonged siege to capture it, instead attacked the nearby port of St. Servan.
+The army landed on 5 June 1758 at Cancale Bay, proceeded to St. Malo, and, finding that it would take prolonged siege to capture it, instead attacked the nearby port of St. Servan.
 It burned shipping in the harbour, roughly 80 French privateers and merchantmen, as well as four warships which were under construction.
 The force then re-embarked under threat of the arrival of French relief forces.
 An attack on Havre de Grace was called off, and the fleet sailed on to Cherbourg; the weather being bad and provisions low, that too was abandoned, and the expedition returned having damaged French privateering and provided further strategic demonstration against the French coast.

 Pitt now prepared to send troops into Germany; and both Marlborough and Sackville, disgusted by what they perceived as the futility of the "descents", obtained commissions in that army.
 The elderly General Bligh was appointed to command a new "descent", escorted by Howe.
 The campaign began propitiously with the Raid on Cherbourg.
 Covered by naval bombardment, the army drove off the French force detailed to oppose their landing, captured Cherbourg, and destroyed its fortifications, docks and shipping.

 The troops were reembarked and moved to the Bay of St. Lunaire in Brittany where, on 3 September, they were landed to operate against St. Malo; however, this action proved impractical.
 Worsening weather forced the two armies to separate: the ships sailed for the safer anchorage of St. Cast, while the army proceeded overland.
 The tardiness of Bligh in moving his forces allowed a French force of 10,000 from Brest to catch up with him and open fire on the reembarkation troops.
 At the Battle of Saint Cast a rear-guard of 1,400 under Dury held off the French while the rest of the army embarked.
 They could not be saved; 750, including Dury, were killed and the rest captured.